hangrybear666/15-devops-bootcamp__ansible/README.md

 -----

 <details closed>
 <summary><b>3.
-Provision 1-n Linode/EC2 Instances /w terraform & use ansible to run a fullstack docker compose application /w AWS ECR image</b></summary>
+Provision 1 Linode/EC2 Instance /w terraform & manually start ansible to run a fullstack docker compose application /w AWS ECR image</b></summary>

 #### a.
-Create 1-n EC2 Instances  by following the demo project 2) in the terraform repo
+Create 1 EC2 Instances by following the demo project 2) in the terraform repo

+*Limitation:* Since only one image with one remote address is created in the build step, this playbook currently only supports one instance.
+We would have to build a separate Image for each instance and change the role in `15-devops-bootcamp__ansible/03-ec2-deploy-docker-compose/roles/build-and-push-to-ecr/tasks/main.yaml`

 #### b.
-Change remote ips and specific configuration values for your workspace
+Change remote ip and specific configuration values for your workspace

-- Add your ip addresses to `hosts` file and the `ec2_instance1.yaml` file in `host_vars/` folder respectively
+- Add your ip address `ec2_instance1.yaml` file in `host_vars/`
 - Change private key path `ansible_ssh_private_key_file` in `group_vars/all.yaml`
 - Add `region: YOUR_REGION` and `ecr_repo_name: YOUR_REPO_NAME` (just name without URL) to `group_vars/all.yaml` to overwrite the build-and-push-to-ecr role's vars.
 - Overwrite `build_file_path` in `group_vars/all.yaml` to the absolute filepath in your repository for build-and-push-to-ecr role's files folder